kunalshah03/rufus/README.md

 ---

 ## Error Handling
-- Network errors are logged and skipped
+- **Network errors are logged and skipped**: Handles timeouts, unreachable servers, or connection issues gracefully.
+These errors are logged and skipped.
-- Invalid content is filtered out
+- **Invalid content is filtered out**: Automatically filters out invalid or non-parsable content, ensuring only relevant data is processed.
-- Rate limiting is managed automatically
-- Progress is displayed during processing
+- **Rate limiting is managed automatically**: Manages rate limits from web servers and APIs by implementing retry logic with exponential backoff.

 ---